 We have also been able to demonstrate the interoperability of the initial ready4 modules developed with the modelling toolkit.
 The program used to implement the utility mapping analysis [83] combines modules from four module libraries ([76–79]) and two framework libraries [69,70].
 Example literate programs published on the ready4 documentation website [58] use toy data [81] to illustrate the potential for ready4 modules to facilitate study replication and transferability.
-As demonstrated by the checklist we developed (Table 3), our framework’s standards also provide a mechanism for to assess the extent to which the ready4 MOSHEM meets explicit objectives.
+As demonstrated by the checklist we developed (Table 3), our framework’s standards also provide a mechanism for to assess the extent to which the ready4 MOSCEM meets explicit objectives.

 However, having features that facilitate accountability, reuse and updating is not the same as being accountable, reused and updated.
 If diverse groups of stakeholders do not review model components, suggest improvements and develop alternatives, then little progress is made towards enhancing model legitimacy.
 Similarly, making code and data publicly available does not guarantee that others will know of the existence of these tools, trust their validity and find them easy to use.
 Without reuse, errors in model artefacts are more likely to remain undetected.
 Even when errors are detected, they still need to be fixed, but maintaining code and data requires ongoing resourcing through a combination of centralised infrastructure and an active open source community.

-To progress from a technical capability to behavioural outcomes, both our framework and MOSHEM need further work.
+To progress from a technical capability to behavioural outcomes, both our framework and MOSCEM need further work.
 Currently all the framework and model module libraries we have developed are available only as “development” releases.
 An early priority for us is to undertake the additional development, testing and documenting of these libraries so that we can submit production versions of each library to CRAN [56].
 Making an R library available on CRAN is normally a prerequisite for a high level of use.